sowor14/paper/paper.md

 # Title
-Impact of mild diagnostic radiation on different aged individuals
+Impact of mild diagnostic radiation on different aged individuals through simulations

 # Author
-Roger Bellido-Peralta
+Roger Bellido-Peralta and Bro Brotato-AbsoluteUnit

 # Abstract
 In this paper we study the effects of radiation derived from image diagnostics related to the cell...